ExpLife0011/DMCRYPTL/README.md

 # PUBGDL
-Decrypts memory within PUBG using special black magic techniques
+Decrypts memory within PUBG using special black magic techniques.

+PUBG no longer encrypts memory as of 1/17/2018.
+I'll keep this repository up temporarily in case of another drastic change in security design.

 ## NOTES
 PUBGDL does not need to RPM for any additional information, only the encrypted data, which you would normally read anyways (only as a pointer instead, whereas it's a EncryptedBlock structure now.)